MechanicOfTheSequence/nosedocs-new/ancient-sites-notes.md

 the sirians say that satan (saturn), was a serious and somber being having the appearance of a dragon. he was 4th ray (source), and was the embodiment of the serpent whhich seceived humankind. he took his serious work very seriously (reminds me of mr. motor, lol).

-anyway, the problem with these two images is that they don't combine very well. it's pretty believeable for me to see a prometheous (enki) character which decides to give humans "fire" or the ability to regain spiritial perception. it seems quite plausible too that he could be considered the serpent that deceived humankind (satan).
+anyway, the problem with these two images is that they don't combine very well. it's pretty believeable for me to see a prometheus (enki) character which decides to give humans "fire" or the ability to regain spiritial perception. it seems quite plausible too that he could be considered the serpent that deceived humankind (satan).
 I don't consider saturn to be prometheus, but I guess it could be. enki is said to have done the genetic engineeering of man, so perhaps he had a change of heart... for the sake of the argument, I'll go with it.

 enki gives birth to jupiter (marduk) and then marduk slays tiamat (the female sea serpent). in greek mythology, saturn gives birth to jupiter. saturn is assomiated with the serpent, so it kind of fits the sirian attribution of saturn (4th ray) to a very serious type.